For the ambitious yet doubtful woman.

 Overtime, after engaging in these 3 steps repeatedly, and eliminating practices that caused her to doubt herself (yes, like focusing on peoples “highlight reels” on Instagram), BIP was able to minimize her fear, boost her confidence, and believe wholeheartedly that she was here to conquer a specific corner of the world.
 Now, both she and her accounting firm are thriving, she is providing healing mentorship for accounting students, and making her God-given impact on this world (whoop whoop!).

 This can happen for you too.
 If you’re ready to stop dreaming your success story and engage in a process to help make it a reality, let’s have a conversation.
-You can schedule your free consultation here.
+You can schedule your first appointment here.

 Questions for thought…